 l_hip_y = int(lm.landmark[lmPose.LEFT_HIP].y * h)

-This is to make sure that the camera captures the person’s proper side view.
+This is to ensure the camera captures the person’s proper side view.
 We are measuring the horizontal distance between the left and right shoulder points.
 With correct alignment, the left and right points should almost coincide.

 # Calculate distance between left shoulder and right shoulder points.